wanderdust/newsletter/content/posts/032_slowly_changing_dimensions/index.md

 But what happens when the data in the source updates?
 We have two options: we can update the table in the warehouse in place, which means we replace the old values with the new value; alternatively, for every change we can add a new row with the new changes, and keeping the original row intact.

-Let's see an example of implementing option one, where we update in place.
+Let's see an example of implementing the first option, where we update in place.
 This is also known as the Slowly Changing Dimension of type 1 (SCD1).
 In this example, the destination table is an exact copy of the source table.

 ![SCD1](./scd_1.png)

 The main disadvantage of this approach is that you don't keep track of the data history.
 We won't know that Fred Anderson used to live in Mexico, and now lives in the Bahamas.
 The question here is whether keeping track of this historical data makes sense for us.
 If this is not useful, then updating in place is absolutely fine.

-If keeping track of history is important for us, we can do this by appending new changes rather than updating data in place.
-This is what is know as the Slowly Changing Dimension of type 2 (SCD2).
+On the other hand, If keeping track of history is important for us, we can do this by appending new changes rather than updating data in place.
+This is what is known as the Slowly Changing Dimension of type 2 (SCD2).

 ![SCD2](./scd_2.png)

 With this approach we append a new row every time there is an update in the source table.
 See how we have added two additional metadata columns `_start_at` and `_end_at`, which we need to keep track of when this change was introduced, and when it was "outdated" by a new change.

 One of the biggest dissadvantages of the history tracking approach (SCD2) is that our data will keep growing as long as there are new changes in the source table.
 If there are a lot of changes, the table in our warehuse will get large very fast, making it more expensive to maintain.
-On the other hand when we update in place, the table size will only be as large as the source table, but of course you lose all the history.
-These are the tradeoffs you need to keep in mind.
+On the other hand when we update in place instead, the table size will only be as large as the source table, but of course you lose all the history.
+These are the tradeoffs to keep in mind.

 ## Fictional Business Use Case